lupyuen/lupyuen.github.io/src/wasm.md

     The __Simulated LED blinks every second!__

-    (And stops after a while, because we don't support infinite loops)
+    (And stops after a while, because we don't simulate infinite loops)

     [__Watch the demo on YouTube__](https://youtu.be/Ag2CERd1OzQ)